bhq12/drone-imagery-notes/README.md

 ![Figure: Agisoft Metashape Standard has the "Build Panorama" greyed out](./images/metashape_standard_missing_build_panorama.png)

+Note that Agisoft Metashape Standard has the "Build Panorama" greyed out.

 ### Making the best use of the free 30 day trials

 For each machine you may obtain: